-Vegan Pot Pie Recipe is a Quick and easy vegan pot pie recipe.
+Vegan Pot Pie Recipe is a quick and easy single serve pot pie recipe.
 Made with all fresh vegetables and uses almond milk instead of butter for basting.
-Make for perfect vegan comfort food

 One of the recipes I have in mind is this pot pie.
 I plan to make individual pot pies for everyone so that they can get the full experience of eating the whole pie.